Nasdanika/server-side-java-development-for-innovators/chapter-0-setup/generate-application-projects.md

 ## Summary

 So now we have a set of projects which constitute our application.
-In the [next section](run-application-in-eclipse.md) we will run our project from Eclipse.
+In the [next section](run-application-in-eclipse.md) we will run our application from Eclipse.

 A detailed explanation of the role and structure of each project will be provided later.